da-luggas/prismm-bench/README.md

-# PRISMM-Bench: A Benchmark of Peer-Review Gronuded Multimodal Inconsistencies
+# PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies

 ## Supplementary Material